Dragon Age: Inquisition: Critical reception

 Phil Savage of PC Gamer enjoyed the main campaign writing that "each mission is distinct, memorable, and significantly moves the story along".
-He enjoyed how the game showed Inquisition's growth as an organisation.
+He enjoyed how the game showed the Inquisition's growth as an organisation.
 Carter appreciated the writing for the companions, singling out Varric and Dorian.
 However, he felt the script was weak in the early portion of the game, and that the story was "by-the-books fantasy" and "less nuanced than Origins".
 Cobbett felt the story was uninspiring, though he noted it eventually gained momentum.
 The portrayal of returning characters whose personalities were completely changed in Inquisition disappointed him.
 Juba lamented that many important story beats were poorly told, writing that "many of the would-be defining events feel abrupt or poorly explained", but he enjoyed interacting with the game's cast of characters and praised BioWare for reflecting player choices in Origins and II in Inquisition.
 Vince Ingenito, writing for IGN, also criticized the central plot, calling it "frustratingly vague", saying it "[lacked] the heart and pathos of BioWare’s best games".
 While Cobbett was disappointed that the choices were not as impactful as he had hoped, Joystiq's Alexander Sliwinski wrote many choices were significant and that they brought both immediate and long-lasting impacts.
 Savage also wrote the main campaign is filled with "tough, world-shifting decisions".
 VanOrd liked the cast and enjoyed hearing the party banter, calling it "one of Inquisition's highlights".
 McGee described the characters as "eclectic" and "interesting", but wrote newcomers to the series may feel easily overwhelmed by the game's extensive lore, which was told mainly through codex entries scattered in the world.
 Robert Purchese of Eurogamer lauded the tarot cards used to depict the world and the characters in the game's menus, which changed based on how players interact with them.